gennadyterekhov/import-layers-go/README.md

 # import-layers-go

-idea is to enforce abstraction layers so that they don't mix up and you can create coherent layered architecture
+import-layers-go is a golang checker to enforce abstraction layers so that they don't mix up, and you can create coherent layered architecture

+in other words - check that higher layer packages do not depend on lower layer packages (dependency rule from clean architecture)

+## example

+    package high

+    import (
+    "low" ` returns error: wrong layer. cannot import )

 ## running in your repo